Fahimearabi/Diurnal-Temperature-Cycle-Model/README.md

  By using the code "Modeling_the_daily_cycle_of_soil_heat_flux" and four images of soil heat flux every day, the daily cycle of soil heat flux can be estimated and the hourly time series of soil heat flux can be obtained.
 In this method, sunrise, sunset, and day length are calculated for each date, and changes in soil heat flux are modeled in each day.

- In the code named "thermal_inertia_final", the thermal inertia estimation method is presented using Modis sensor images, which requires four images of the land surface temperature every day and night and albedo.
+ In the code named "thermal_inertia_final", the thermal inertia estimation method is presented using MODIS sensor images, which requires four images of the land surface temperature every day and night and albedo.

  In the "cod_G_INERTIA" code, the soil heat flux estimation method is presented using the harmonic analysis method.